cmaloney/dcos-docs/_pages/usage/services/chronos.md

 ### <a name="uninstall"></a>Uninstalling Chronos

-1. From the DCOS CLI, enter this command:
+1. From the DC/OS CLI, enter this command:

         $ dcos package uninstall chronos